 Sure, your textbook tries.
 It has little examples and profiles for key Economic concepts.
 It has glossy photos and interesting charts.
 And yet…even the best textbooks cannot replace supplemental texts that actually give your students a broader understanding of Economics and all of it’s incredible implications.
 After all, there are so many schools of thought and areas of study when it comes to being an economist.
 Why limit your students to traditional ways of teaching?

 That’s why I bring key chapters of supplemental texts into my classroom.
-Sure, I use several other classic texts, like (super short) excerpts from Wealth of Nations (duh!) and the famous essay “I, Pencil.”
+Sure, I use several other classic texts, like (super short) excerpts from Wealth of Nations (lesson here) and the famous essay “I, Pencil.”
 (Side Note: both of these provide interesting explanations of why specialization is so important in case you’re looking for that, specifically).
 But what I’m really interested in providing for my students is a way for them to see economics applied to the real world.
 This automatically increases their understanding of the material and interest in the subject.

 Enter: my two favorite must-read supplemental texts for the economics classroom.